gertingold/tools4scicomp/manuscript/documenting.rst

 Here, the text of the link has to agree with the text of the chapter or section.

-The discussion of reStructuredText in this section did not attempt to cover all possibilities provided by this markup langugage.
+The discussion of reStructuredText in this section did not attempt to cover all possibilities provided by this markup language.
 For more details, it is recommended to consult the `documentation <http://docutils.sourceforge.net/rst.html>`_.

 Sphinx documentation generator